lukso-network/docs/docs/standards/getting-started/01-Creating-Universal-Profile.md

 ---
-sidebar_label: "Create a Universal Profile"
+sidebar_label: 'Create a Universal Profile'
 sidebar_position: 2.2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Create a Universal Profile

 :::success

 We recommend using our [lsp-factory.js](../../tools/lsp-factoryjs/getting-started.md) tool.
 It is the easiest way to get started with Universal Profile.
 It will deploy your UP + make all the setup for you.

-These docs also include code snippets to deploy from scratch using ethers.js or web3.js.

 :::

 ## Deploy your Universal Profile

-### Using LSP Factory

 Our [LSP Factory tool](../../tools/lsp-factoryjs/getting-started.md) let you easily deploy a Universal Profile with just few lines of code.